In addition to being a certified herbalist and aromatherapy consultant, Gina finds the unrelenting allure of gardening very strong.

 - Avoid overcrowding by planting with enough space in between each vine.

-- Plant your beans every 15-20 days throughout the season to get uninterrupted supply of healthy and fresh long beans.
+- Plant your beans every 15-20 days throughout the season to get an uninterrupted supply of healthy and fresh long beans.

 Asparagus Bean Blossoms and Seeds